 | Device tags | Create logical group affiliation for filtering, reporting, and automatic device group membership.
 One device can have many tags. | P1+P2+MDB | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ |

 | Advanced hunting | Kusto query language (KQL) based tool for exploration of raw data across Microsoft Defender, including custom detection rules.
-Data collection is supported on all platforms below except Android and iOS. | P2 | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ||
+Advanced hunting in this matrix means the built-in Microsoft Defender portal experience.
+Defender for Business can export raw data by using the streaming API, but that isn’t the same entitlement. | P2 | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ||

 | EDR in block mode | Remediates malicious artifacts in post-breach detections, including if third-party AV is in use and MDAV is in passive mode. | P2+MDB | ✓ | ✓ | ✓ | ✓ | ✓ | |||||||

-| Automated investigation and response (AIR) | Uses inspection algorithms based on security analyst processes to examine and take configurable remedial action. | P2+MDB | 1709+ | ✓ | ✓ | ✓ | ✓ |
+| Automated investigation and response (AIR) | Uses inspection algorithms based on security analyst processes to examine and take configurable remedial action.
+Windows Server 2012 R2 and Windows Server 2016 are currently documented as preview and require the unified agent. | P2+MDB | 1709+ | Preview | Preview | ✓ | ✓ |

 File response actions